pran-7-5/eco_style/README.md

 The fact is humans are anatomically herbivores.
 So if you think animals don't know that you ate an animal, do you think they are stupid, they know very well.
 How, from the smell of your skin.

+snake bite = People don't die because of a snake bite or scorpion.

+They die because of panic and heart attacks.
+The solution to all the problems is to be calm and keep breathing.

+If something bites you just keep calm, keep breathing, keep cool, go to the nearest clinic, pharmacy, or anything.
+Nowadays the antivenom comes in just one injection for all neurotoxic creatures, available everywhere.

+Remember as I have said earlier you were a snake before in the evolutionary line, so your body knows these things.
+I have met a lot of guys, who were bitten by cobras and whatnot.
+They say they don't have to do anything, they are used to it.
 ```

 Drinks